Anti-Inflammatory Diet Plan →

 Jump to Recipe

-This vegan muffin recipe uses dark chocolate, warm spices, and unrefined sugars.
-Rich in anti-inflammatory properties, these decadent, gluten free chocolate muffins are a treat for breakfast, snack, or dessert!
+These vegan chocolate muffins use dark chocolate, warm spices, and unrefined sugars for a healthier-for-you treat.
+Rich in anti-inflammatory properties, these decadent, gluten-free chocolate muffins are a great breakfast, snack, or dessert!

 Here in the states, the term Mexican chocolate is often used when referring to Mexican spices that we sometimes add to traditional milk or dark chocolate.